Building with Open AI

 run()

-Changes in the config.yaml
+Changes in the app.yaml

 file:

-.
-Update the content of the config.yaml
+Update the content of the app.yaml

 file with the configuration below.
-It's easy to comprehend if you read the comments.:
+It's easy to comprehend if you read the comments:

 sources: